5 Easy Steps to Build a WordPress Website

 5 Steps to Build a WordPress Website

-Read on as we discuss how to create a WordPress website in the easiest way possible that involves only five simple steps.
+Read on as we discuss how to create a WordPress website in the easiest way possible in just five simple steps.

 Step 1: Pick a Domain Name

-Go to a domain name registrar to buy a domain name and search for the address you want.
-We recommend packaging your domain name and hosting with Hostinger entirely.
-You can also try a domain-specific registrar, like Domain.com, but you can select any reliable provider.
+Go to a domain registrar to buy a domain name and search for the address you want.
+We recommend packaging your domain name and hosting with Hostinger.
+You can also try a domain-specific registrar, like Domain.com, but you can choose any reliable provider.

 It should be short, easy to remember (and guess!), and niche-related.
-And while ending your domain name with a .com is preferable, you can also go with .net, .org, and .co.
+And while ending your domain name with a .com is often preferable, you can also go with .net, .org, .co, or another extension that fits your brand.

 Step 2: Sign Up With Hostinger Or Other Hosting Service

-Getting a good and reliable WordPress-specific hosting service can be a bit daunting at first.
+Getting a good and reliable WordPress hosting service can be a bit daunting at first.
 After all, there are so many factors to consider, ranging from security to performance to affordability.

-Technically speaking, your WordPress hosting provider should meet the following criteria:
+Technically speaking, your WordPress hosting provider should support the following:

 • HTTPS support